By

 Autumn clean up

 Grab that rake, broom and gloves, and start sweeping out plant debris and disposing of waste on your lawn, bedding and greenhouse.
-Cleaning the debris from your garden will help brighten up the area, which will make your garden look fresh and prepared for winter.
+Cleaning debris from your garden will help brighten up the area, which will make your garden look fresh and prepared for winter.

 Tidy borders